NicoM1/IceEntity/README.md

   **[NEW v0.4.0]**

-  Changed group storage and behaviour
+  Changed group storage and behavior

   Split AddEntity() into separate methods